Attending univ lecture live for the first time

 It was a lecture on computer vision and pattern recognition, or to be more precise, that was the name of the module, CS4243, and one of the topics in CS that I am least bit familiar with and not especially passionate about.
 (There are pretty few modules with first digit n≥4 whose lecture is on Monday so I ended up taking that).
 The professor was a man in his forties.
 He was not particularly charismatic but neither was he a bore.
 He did a great job making the lecture as interesting as possible, and it was really fun.

 I enjoyed it.

 As an anthropic machine, what it “feels like” in one’s mind plays a significant role in one’s overall evaluation of a certain experience.
 Somehow to the mind there is a remarkable distinction between watching a video recording of a lecture, and being in the lecture room attending the lecture in person, despite the fact that as far as the content of the lecture is concerned, they are just different mediums presenting the same information for the process of knowledge acquisition.
 As much as I hate to admit it, in the end of the day the way our minds works is hugely dominated by the “feeling” aspect of our lives, no matter how rational we may want to believe we are.
-But how can we give a more formal definition for these things that we label such ambiguously as “feelings” which may turn out to play a rather fundamental role in the process of thought composition?
+But how can we give a more formal definition for these things that we label such ambiguously as “feelings”?
+That is a very interesting question especially when these strange things known as “feelings” may turn out to play a rather fundamental role in the process of thought composition.